concord-consortium/glossary-plugin/README.md

 ## Dashboard

 The dashboard queries events within a class (denoted by a `contextId` equal to the portal class hash) to display the dashboard data.
-The query uses the `activity_url` from the json data of the offering endpoint at the portal.
-The `activity_url` is normally the url like  `https://authoring.concord.org/activity/<id>` however for Activity Player activities the actvity is embedded as a parameter within the activity url.
+The query uses the `activity_url` from the json data of the offering endpoint at the portal to search the `resourceUrl` attribute in the Firestore data.
+The `resourceUrl` attribute is given to the plugin as part of the context object.
+The `activity_url` is normally the url like  `https://authoring.concord.org/activity/<id>` however for Activity Player activities the activity is embedded as a parameter within the activity url.
 The code checks for the embedded activity url and extracts it as needed.

 **NOTE**: This activity url parsing code expects a defined format.
 This code is brittle and will need to change if/when that format changes.